 That night we camped on the edge of the crater accompanied by our guides, several stray dogs who’d follow passing convoys in hope of food, and the odd thieving monkey.

 Here is where I had the first incredibly unusual experience which would repeat itself endlessly across the rest of Indonesia.
 After renting a scooter from the hostel’s handyman, I decided to take a quick road trip of hotspots around the island.
-I was stood on the side of the road taking in the view from Malimubu of the spectacular coast line, when two girls in headscarf’s approached me, phone in hand.
+I was standing on the side of the road taking in the view from Malimubu of the spectacular coastline, when two girls in headscarf’s approached me, phone in hand.
 They spoke no English, so I went to grab the phone thinking they wanted me to take a photo.
 That’s when one of the girls puts her arm around me and posed…they wanted a picture of ME.
 I was completely baffled.
 The girls swapped for another picture, as I stood there with a confused smile.
 I never got an answer to why they wanted a picture.

 A total of 7 different GROUPS of people asked for a photo of me that day.
 When I’d turned up to a local attraction, taking in the view, I’d be approached by sheepish looking individuals with their phone

 “Sir, can you me have picture?”
-Its fascinatingly strange and amusing, hard to avoid feeling like a celebrity.
-Eventually I got an answer to why they wanted a photo
+It’s fascinatingly strange and amusing, hard to avoid feeling like a celebrity.
+Eventually, I got an answer to why they wanted a photo

 Time was running out on my visa and it would need to be extended soon, and my next destination was highly anticipated, Gili Trawangan.